How to file a Trademark in Mexico?

 What is a trademark in Mexico?

-According to article 88 of the Industrial Property Law, “a trademark is understood as being any visible sign that distinguishes products or services of the same type from others of the same type or category on the market”.
+Article 88 of the Industrial Property Law defines a trademark as any visible sign that distinguishes products or services of the same type from others in the same category on the market.

 trademark goytia